 Content (0 - 4) Pronunciation (0 - 2) Provide brief answers to at least two questions but with difficulty.
 Respond to most of the questions hesitantly.
-Speak unclearly with many mistakes in pronunciation.
 Give one or no comprehensible responses to the questions.
 Give irrelevant answers to most of the questions.
-Although 'Yes/No' questions can be used to prompt students, they are not counted if students merely provide 'Yes/No' answers without elaboration.
+Remarks Although 'Yes/No' questions can be used to prompt students, they are not counted if students merely provide 'Yes/No' answers without elaboration.
 Do not penalize students for pronunciation or grammatical mistakes that do not interfere with the communication of ideas.